-Partneriaeth receives its funding from two main sources - Annual contribution from each of the Local Authorities and grant from Welsh Government.
+Partneriaeth usually receives its funding from two main sources - Annual contribution from each of the Local Authorities and grant from Welsh Government.
+At the Joint Committee meeting held on 23 June 2023 a contribution from reserve in lieu of the Local Authority contributions was approved for 2023-24 due to the level of reserves and balances transferred to Partneriaeth following the cessation of ERW.